rebeccatraceyt/RebeccaTraceyTimoney/README.md

 ### User Stories
 #### As a visitor, I want to:
 1. Easily navigate through the website to find the relevant content, effortlessly.
-2. Learn about the developer's background in order to find out more about them.
+2. Download a copy of the developer's paper CV to find relevant information.
 3. Easily navigate to previous projects of the developer, to learn about their style of work.
 4. Easily find a point of contact in order to get in touch with the developer.